letanure/interview-training/README.md

 ## Learning Path

-1. **Start with the journey docs** - Understand setup decisions and implementation
+1. **📋 Review ADRs** - Learn what decisions were made and basic context
-2. **Review ADRs** - Learn the reasoning behind architectural choices
+2. **🗺️ Read Journey docs** - Understand the full reasoning and implementation details
-3. **Practice interview topics** - Work through the topics list systematically
+3. **📖 Study Best Practices** - Learn how to use tools and patterns properly in this project
+4. **🎯 Practice Interview Responses** - Use the interview guide for talking points
-4. **Implement features** - Add new components following established patterns
+5. **💻 Implement Features** - Add new components following established patterns

+This path takes you from **decisions → reasoning → usage → communication → practice**.

 ## Project Purpose